basilius-bz/take-snapshots/README.md

 ## Installation

 1. Ensure `ffmpeg` and `ffprobe` are installed.
 You can install them using your package manager.
-For example, on Ubuntu:
+For example, on deb systems:

    ```bash
    sudo apt update